InalDJ/eurodesign/README.md

 - Role-based authorization is implemented with Spring Security with a custom login form.
 There are two roles: Admin and Editor.
 - Password are encrypted with the BCrypt encoder.
 - Admin can edit, delete and publish feedback, publish photos.
 Editor can edit but doesn't have the authority to delete feedback and call me forms.
-Inaccessible actions buttons aren't seen by editor, but are visible by admin.
+Inaccessible action buttons can't be seen by editor, but are visible by admin.
 - Admin and editor can upload photos to the website.
 Such photos must be of a certain format, if not an error message appears.
 - Photos and feedback are displayed on the administration page to see if they are displayed properly on the website or not.